New Checkmat update

 How the Room System Works

-One of the most convenient parts of the update is the private room mechanic.
+One of the most convenient parts of the update is the private room system.

 How it works: